desandro/jumbyl/README.md

 jumbyl my-post.md
 ```

-Posts with ids with be used to aedit
+Posts with ids with be used to edit

-jumbyl will ad After successfully posting, jumbyl will add the tumblr post id to the file's YAML Front Matter.
+After successfully posting, jumbyl will add the tumblr post id to the file's YAML Front Matter.

 ## Options

-Options for your post can be set with YAML Front Matter
+Options for your post can be set with YAML Front Matter.

 Additionally, the format of the post will be read from the post's file extention.
 I.E. Posts that use `.markdown` `.md` `.mkdn` `.mdown`, will be set as `format: 'markdown'`.